amir734jj/webcam-stream/README.md

 Notes:
 - Follow this guide to install [libvlc](https://github.com/videolan/libvlcsharp#installation)

+Bonus:
+- Blazor app to stream images to create a live stream

 TODO:
 - ability to select the webcam form a list
 - detect webcam resolution instead of guessing it